-The name Sudoku or more correctly comes from Japan and consists of the Japanese characters Su (meaning 'number') and Doku (meaning ‘single’) but the puzzle did not begin there.
-It originated in Switzerland and then travels to Japan by way of America.
+The name Sudoku or more correctly 数独 comes from Japan and consists of the Japanese characters Su (meaning 'number') and Doku (meaning ‘single’) but it was not invented in Japan.
+Sudoku originated in Switzerland and then traveled to Japan by way of America.

 Sudoku has its deep roots in ancient number puzzles.
-For many centuries people have been interested in creating and solving puzzles.
-Puzzles of all kinds continue to be the basis of developing important new mathematics, as anyone who has seen the film A Beautiful Mind can attest.
+For many centuries people have been interested in creating and solving them.
+Puzzles continue to stimulate new development in mathematics, as you can see in the film A Beautiful Mind ➚.

-Magic Square puzzles which involve the ordering of consecutive numbers into a square (at least 3x3 in size) comes to us from the mists of history.
+Magic Square puzzles which involve the ordering of consecutive numbers into a square, comes to us from the mists of history.

-The 3x3 solution shown is called the Lo Shu diagram.
-It was considered the gift of the turtle from the River Lo (the turtle had the magic square inscribed on its back).
-This image was first printed in the first or second century ACE.
-The magic square reached Europe from China by way of the Arabs who brought news of many of the Chinese inventions with them along the Silk Road.
-Thabit ibn Qurrah (from the ninth century AD) is credited with introducing the magic square to the Western World.
+The 3x3 solution shown is called the Lo Shu diagram ➚.
+It was regarded as the gift of the turtle from the River Lo ➚ (the turtle had the magic square inscribed on its back).
+This image was first printed in the first or second century CE.
+The magic square reached Europe from China by way of the Arabs who brought news of many of the Chinese inventions with them along the Silk Road ➚.
+Thabit ibn Qurrah ➚ (ninth century CE) is credited with introducing the magic square to the Western World.

-In Europe the first unequivocal appearance of the square is in Albrecht Dürer's engraving called 'Melancholia' in 1514 where a 4x4 magic square is clearly shown with an arrangement of the first sixteen numbers gives a sum of 34 in all rows, columns and both diagonals.
-Any philosopher of the renaissance age would know and understand the properties of magic squares.
+In Europe the first unequivocal appearance of the square is in Albrecht Dürer's ➚ engraving called 'Melancholia' ➚ in 1514 where a 4x4 magic square is clearly shown with an arrangement of the first sixteen numbers gives a sum of 34 in all rows, columns and both diagonals.
+Any philosopher of the renaissance age would have understood the properties of magic squares.

-It is worth mentioning in passing the Chinese Puzzle that may well be familiar to many, it consists of a 9x9 grid of squares with one square missing.
+It is worth mentioning in passing the Chinese Puzzle ➚ that may well be familiar to you, it consists of a 9x9 grid of squares with one square missing.

 The squares are scrambled and have to be shifted one at a time to form an ascending numerical sequence 1 to 8.
 The early versions used the digits 1 to 8 with the 9 missing but modern ones have pictures (which comes to the same thing).
 Like Sudoku it is a matter of finding a strategy to put the squares into a particular order.

-The great mathematician Leonhard Euler is the man chiefly credited with the creation of the puzzle that we now know as Sudoku.
-Born in Basle,Switzerland in 1707 just after the giant leap forward in mathematics pioneered by Isaac Newton and Gottfried Leibniz, he both consolidated and pioneered mathematical knowledge in many fruitful areas.
-He moved from Basle to St Petersburg, Russia to study medicine but by the chance happenings of fate he became the chief mathematician at the St Petersburg Academy.
-In 1741 he spent 25 years in Germany before returning to the Academy in Russia where he died at the grand age of 76.
+The great mathematician Leonhard Euler ➚ is the man chiefly credited with the creation of the puzzle that we now know as Sudoku.
+Born in Basle,Switzerland ➚ in 1707 just after the giant leap forward in mathematics pioneered by Isaac Newton ➚ and Gottfried Leibniz ➚, he both consolidated and pioneered mathematical knowledge in many fruitful areas.
+He moved from Basle to St Petersburg, Russia to study medicine but by the chance happenings of fate he became the chief mathematician at the St Petersburg Academy ➚.
+In 1741 he went to Germany for 25 years before returning to the Academy in Russia where he died at the grand age of 76.
 Even though blind for the last seventeen years of his life he still made important discoveries.

-Euler's immense legacy of pioneering research has been much used by mathematicians and scientists ever since but the rather obscure puzzle he created was not immediately taken up by others, not even as a pastime.
+Euler's immense legacy of pioneering study has been much used by mathematicians and scientists ever since but the obscure puzzle he created was not taken up by contemporaries, not even as a pastime.

 Journey to America

-It took another fifty years before the puzzle was used by Howard Garnes in the American Dell magazine.
+It took another fifty years before the puzzle was introduced by Howard Garns ➚ in the American Dell magazine.
 As in every good story the puzzle took on an extra twist.
-Instead of requiring just rows and columns to be permutations, the new rule was introduced that the grid was split into 3x3 regions of 9 squares and these regions must also have only one occurrence of each number.
+Instead of requiring just rows and columns to be permutations, a new rule was introduced that split the grid into 9 regions of 3x3 squares and these regions must also have a unique occurrence of each number.
 This makes it a more challenging and interesting problem for people to solve.
-Howard Garnes called the puzzle Number Place when it was first published by Dell Puzzle Magazines, New York in 1979.
+Howard Garnes called the puzzle Number Place when it was first published by Dell Puzzle Magazines ➚, New York in 1979.

 Over the Pacific to Japan

-It didn't take long for the puzzle to move to Japan.
-Although the Japanese like brain teasers as much as anybody else, it is believed that it is the property of the Japanese language itself that caused Sudoku to undergo its final transformation into a worldwide phenomenon.
+It did not take long for the puzzle to move to Japan.
+Although the Japanese like brain teasers as much as anybody else, it is believed that it is the property of the Japanese language ➚ itself that caused Sudoku to undergo its final transformation.

-The Japanese added another twist to the Sudoku puzzle.
+The Japanese added another element to the Sudoku puzzle.
 They imposed the rule that the pattern of revealed squares had to be symmetric and not just random (for more on symmetry please read our Sudoku symmetry page).
-They also stipulated that at least 32 of the 81 squares in regular Sudoku should be revealed to give an adequate level of difficulty.
-Although the first computer programme to generate and solve it was developed to in 1989, the best puzzles are still reckoned to be devised by human skill and ingenuity.
+They also stipulated that at least 32 of the 81 initial squares in regular Sudoku should be revealed to give a reasonably tough level of difficulty.
+Although the first computer program to generate and solve it was developed to in 1989, the best puzzles are still reckoned to be devised by human skill and ingenuity.

-Sudoku's jorney has been traced from China, through Persia to Europe and then across the Atlantic to New York.
-It then jumped over to Japan and it is now a great craze in the U.S. and Europe, published in most newspapers and magazines with championships and conventions all over.
-It's one of the few puzzles that can claim to be truly international by nature.
+Sudoku's journey has been traced from China, through Persia to Europe and then across the Atlantic to New York.
+After it jumped over to Japan it then became a great craze in the U.S. and Europe, being published in most newspapers and magazines with championships and conventions all over the world.
+It is one of the few puzzles that can claim to be truly international by nature.
 It has no cultural baggage and just needs a logical mind to solve it.